 In the 21st century, words and meaning are further complicated with postmodern literary devices such as “reader response.”
 To the postmodern, words and meaning are based on the reader’s understanding rather than the author’s intent.
 Therefore, what might appear as clear to one reader could be understood completely differently to another.
 In the postmodern milieu, both can be right even though the meaning derived by each are in conflict.
 Truth, then, becomes subjective to one’s preference and moral absolutes no longer exist.

 As those who hold to the word of truth and are commended to teach sound doctrine, words are important to us as missionaries.
-Without the precision of words and their meaning, what we teach and how we disciple can become subjective based on the language, even theological, biases of the communicator.
+Without the precision of words and their historical and cultural meaning, what we teach and how we disciple can become subjective based on the language, even theological, biases of the communicator.

 Words and the Development of Doctrine in the Early Church

 It was not uncommon in the early church for the meaning of a word to have a profound effect on the development of a doctrine.
 In the 200s, a doctrinal controversy surrounding the physical body of Christ enveloped the early church.
 The controversy revolved around the understanding of Jesus’s physical body: was it flesh and bone or did it just appear as flesh and bone.
 Ultimately known as Docetism, proponents argued that Jesus only appeared to have a physical body.
 Derived from a misunderstanding of John 1:14, the Docetists held that the “Word” appeared to be flesh rather than became flesh.
 The controversy centered around a single word in Greek: ginomai.
 In its lexical range, the word can mean “became” or “appear.”
 Ultimately, the church agreed that the intent of John 1:14 was that the Word literally became flesh and thus Jesus is both fully human and fully God, one person, hypostatically united in two natures.